rse/jquery-page/README.md

 constraining outmost screen container element.
 At each time only one page element is visible.
-On transitioning jQuery Page enables both the from/old and the to/new page element and uses the intermediate container element to provide a visually appealing transition effect.
+On transitioning jQuery Page enables both the from/old and the to/new page element and uses the intermediate container element to provide a visually appealing transition effect. jQuery Page under the hood uses CSS transitions to perform the visual effect.

 API
 ---